-Today, as the Town continues its transition to a combination fire service model, it remains critical that respect for all five districts-and the residents they serve-remains at the heart of strategic planning.
+Today, as the Town continues its transition to a Town-run combination fire service model, it remains critical that respect for all five districts-and the residents they serve-remains at the heart of strategic planning.
 The future of Waterford Fire Services must balance operational efficiency with the core value of equitable service across the entire Town.

-As discussed earlier, a detailed engineering assessment of each fire station is warranted to determine the condition of each fire station, so to better catalogue, assess and prioritize pending repairs and to populate short- and long-term capital plans.
-This is especially important given the contractual relationship between the Town and each privately owned fire station.
+As discussed earlier, a detailed engineering assessment of each fire station is warranted to determine the condition of each fire station, so as to better catalogue, assess and prioritize pending repairs and to populate short- and long-term capital plans.

-8.5 Recommended Strategies for Fleet Management and Budgeting a.
+8.5 Recommended Strategies for Fire Services Fleet Management and Budgeting a.
 Standardize Maintenance Services b.
 Fully Implement a Comprehensive Fleet Management Plan